shenda73/house/fiddles/angular2-cli/fiddle-0017-PersistentLinkList/README.md

  * jquery (v3.2.1)
  * ngx-bootstrap (v1.9.3)

-The app should be seeded using angular-cli.
+The app should be seeded using angular-cli (v1.6.0).

 ### Published Version Link